easebuzz/paywitheasebuzz-php-lib/README.md

 # Process for integrating paywitheasebuzz-php-lib kit in "Project"

-1. Copy and Paste easebuzz-lib folder in your's project directory.
+1. copy and paste easebuzz-lib folder in your's project directory.
-2. Create or Prepare two PHP file in your's project.
+2. create or prepare two PHP file in your's project.
 Which will be called Easebuzz class methods or functions. for example below.
-    1. easebuzz.php
+    1. easebuzz.php (use for calling all methods or function of paywitheasebuzz-php-lib kit)
-    2. response.php
+    2. response.php (use for handle initiate payment API response)
 3. include easebuzz_payment_gateway.php file in easebuzz.php
     ```
         include_once('easebuzz-lib/easebuzz_payment_gateway.php');